Go for a jog

 Get quality sleep

 puhhha/ShutterstockWe lead busy lives, and the part of our day that often ends up getting cut is sleep.
 But if you want to actually have more days in your life, you need enough shut-eye.
 "People should aim to have at least seven to eight hours of good sleep each night—any less will decrease the immune system," says Sonya W. Thomas, MD, a PIH Health Family Medicine doctor.
 Studies show that poor sleep can lead to all kinds of health problems, from obesity and heart disease to depression, says sleep expert Richard Shane, PhD, creator of the Sleep Easily method.
 "Good sleep can help reverse all of those damaging effects, which can help you live longer," he says.
 In addition, he says good sleep can help your energy level, cognitive function, and personal relationships.
 "So you don't just live a longer life, you feel good and live a better life," Dr. Shane says.
+Here are more healthy habits that will help you live to 100.

 Stay young at heart